-The Precision and Span are both ran by through the span option.
-The Precision and Span Duration Minutes Screen defines how long the span level is sampled by the instrument.
-Durations between 0 and 60 minutes are acceptable.
+The Zero/Precision/Span checks are plumbed through the span port.
+The Duration Minutes Screen defines how long the span port is sampled by the instrument.
+Durations between 0 and 99 minutes are acceptable.

-To set the span duration, use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right, and the $\uparrow$ and $\downarrow$ buttons to increment or decrement to the desired numeric value.
-Polk County Air Quality will sample span air for 19 minutes.
+To set the span duration, use the \leftarrow and \rightarrow buttons to move the cursor left or right, and the \uparrow and \downarrow buttons to increment or decrement to the desired numeric value.
+Polk County Air Quality will sample calibration gas through the span port for a total of 57 minutes.

-24.15.2.5 Averaging Time
+24.15.2.4 Averaging Time